aristanetworks/avd/ansible_collections/arista/avd/roles/deploy_to_cv/README.md

 - Deploys special metadata for CV Pathfinder solution.

 Devices will be identified using `serial_number`, `system_mac_address` or `hostname` (in prioritized order).
-The avilable identification depends on the configured AVD variables.
+The available identification depends on the configured AVD variables.

 The API to CloudVision is using gRPC over encrypted HTTP/2.